Soskxkakr/RetailShop/README.md

 - Windows 10
 - Apache Netbeans IDE 11.x

-### **BEFORE MAKING ANY CHANGES**
-- Create a new **branch**
-- Make sure to double check, you are not in the **master's** branch

-There are 2 ways to get the file and start editing it.
-1. Download the file as ZIP
-2. Clone the repository using `git pull https://github.com/Soskxkakr/retail-shop.git`

 ### **AFTER MAKING SOME CHANGES**
 - Send a push request from your current repository to the **master's** branch